 To calculate DTI, two numbers are used: Your “back end ratio,” and your “front end ratio.”

 Back End Ratio: Total Monthly Debt Payments / Total Monthly Income = DTI

-We know this looks intimidating — you don’t need to worry too much about it, unless you want to check your own DTI.
-The important part is this: Your back end ratio must be lower than 43% (45% on exception basis) of your gross income.
-Your back end ratio must be below 35% of your gross income.
+We know this looks intimidating — you don’t need to worry too much about it unless you want to check your own DTI.
+The important part is this: Your back-end ratio must be lower than 43% (45% on an exception basis) of your gross income.
+Your back-end ratio must be below 35% of your gross income.
 (The FHA has slightly different rules to accommodate extreme circumstances.)

 Types of monthly debt can include:

 - Credit cards: Minimum required payment for each card, added together

 - Student loans: The lower of your student loan amount * 1%.
 So a $100,000 loan will have a $100 payment.
 OR the actual payment that will fully amortize the loan.
 That’s a calculation one of our loan consultants can run you through.